 Montgomery County, Maryland, provides an example of establishing measurable equity goals.
-The county of more than 1 million people just north of Washington, DC, is among the wealthiest counties in America.
-By any aggregate measure of well-being, such as income, education, and public health, life in Montgomery County is good.
+This county of more than one million people, just north of Washington, D.C., is among the wealthiest counties in America.
+By any aggregate measure of well-being-income, education, and public health-life in Montgomery County is good.
 Hidden within the aggregate data, though, are tens of thousands of residents living in poverty, failing in school, and suffering chronic illness.

 Montgomery County's goals are not unusual.
 They include thriving youth and families, safer neighborhoods, and a greener county.
 Where the county diverges from the norm is in the indicators of progress toward the goals.
-Here, instead of measuring population-wide averages, the county measures racial gaps, specifically in student achievement, employment, and life expectancy.
-The reason for focusing on disparities is not because outcomes for all groups must be equal.
-It is because by understanding disparities (who is impacted and why), governments can design strategies that increase access, opportunity, and support for disadvantaged groups.
+Instead of measuring population-wide averages, the county measures racial gaps, specifically in student achievement, employment, and life expectancy.
+The reason for focusing on disparities is not because outcomes for all groups must be equal, but because understanding disparities (who is impacted and why) allows governments to design strategies that increase access, opportunity, and support for disadvantaged groups.

-Program budgeting
+Program Budgeting

-Mario Cuomo, the late governor of New York, famously said: "You campaign in poetry.
+Mario Cuomo, the late governor of New York, famously said, "You campaign in poetry.
 You govern in prose."
 He could have gone on to say that you budget in particulars.

 The local government budget has traditionally been divided into departments.
 Departments are useful for day-to-day management of services, but it is often unclear what services a department provides.
 This is where programs come in.
 A program describes a set of related activities or tasks intended to produce a desired result for constituents.
-Generally, a program is broader than a line item or task but more detailed than a department or entire function.
-Examples of programs include residential building inspections provided in a planning department, snow and ice removal provided by a public works or streets function, or code enforcement.
+Generally, a program is broader than a line item or task but more detailed than a department or entire function, but also different.
+Examples of programs include residential building inspections, snow and ice removal, code enforcement, open space preservation, or financial reporting.